 Before taking this medicine

 Ofloxacin may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
 This can happen during treatment or up to several months after you stop taking ofloxacin.
-Tendon problems may be more likely to occur if you are over 60, if you take steroid medication, or if you have had a kidney, heart, or lung transplant.
+Tendon problems may be more likely in certain people (children and older adults, or people who use steroid medicine or have had an organ transplant).

 liver or kidney disease;